princyhareshbhai1530/princyhareshbhai1530/README.md

 - 🥇 **9.9 CGPA** (Top of Department – Indus University)
 - 💡 **Led and mentored** teams in multiple hackathons and AI research events
-- 📈 Completed 6-month **Data Science Internship** at Nexuslink Services India Pvt.
+- 📈 Currently on a  6-month **Data Science Internship** at Nexuslink Services India Pvt.
 Ltd.
 - 🤝 Recognized for leadership, innovation, and collaboration in academic and AI communities

 ---